nmacbean/ORCHIDEE-Param-DA-Review-GBC/FIG3/readme.md

-This folder contains all the simulations and scripts needed to produce Figure 3.
+This folder contains the script needed to produce Figure 2.
+The simulations can be found in Zenodo repository: